-Health care focused on what is important to you in daily living
+Health care profession focused on what is important to people in daily living

 Occupational therapy (OT) is a science-driven, evidence-based profession that helps people of all ages to recover from injury, disability or illness and participate in activities of daily living.
 Below learn more about the classes and the national exam you need to prepare for an occupational therapy school or program.
 Also learn information about occupational therapy schools and general information about occupational therapy.